 The experience of visiting takes two parts: first, the 40-minute drive from Oakhurst to the grove in an open 4x4.
 My guide, Chase, gave me a little background to the forest en route.

-The second part is the walk itself, once you’ve arrived at Nelder Grove.
+The second part is the hike itself, once you’ve arrived at Nelder Grove.
 We followed a loop trail for just under an hour, strolling between huge red trunks spanning up to 4 m (13 ft) in diameter and spongey to the touch.
 It was hard to put my camera down as I attempted to capture the trees’ scale.
 Some had fallen after a thousand years of standing tall, their decaying bark still providing habitat for insects, molluscs and fungi.

 Chase’s passion for the forest and its ecosystem was clear as he talked about the trees and the wildlife that lives among them, from raccoons and squirrels to chipmunks, woodpeckers and spotted owls.
 We even came across some relatively fresh bear droppings — evidence that a black bear had passed through not long before us.